 Of course, first and foremost, she was a designer, but Madeleine Vionnet, born in 1876, was just so determined.

 She left school at the age of 12, not unusual for the time of course, as she was from a poor family.
 She was then apprenticed to a seamstress, but by 16 was in England – a somewhat more unusual move for a penniless French girl.

-At the age of 20, the by now accomplished needlewoman was put in charge of the studio of a London dressmaker, and came back to Paris a few years later to join Callot Souers, which was one of the most important fashion houses of the day.
-She rose to become to chief assistant to the head of artistic design.
+At the age of 20, the by now accomplished needlewoman was put in charge of the seamstresses at the London branch of Paquin, and came back to Paris a few years later to join Callot Souers, which was one of the most important fashion houses of the day.
+Madeleine Vionnet rose to become to chief assistant to the head of artistic design.

 It was this designer, who was called Marie Callot Gerber and was the eldest of the Callot Sisters, who she felt really made her learn how to be a stand out designer.
 “It was she who taught me how to make a Rolls Royce – without her I would have made only Fords”.

 In 1907 she was headhunted, his time in order to entirely rejuvenate the image of couturier Jacques Doucet.
 Madeleine Vionnet made bold moves.
 She designed dresses which needed no corsets, and she raised hemlines, making radically modern statements.